gcgarner/IOTstack/docs/Containers/Home-Assistant.md

 	TX bytes:11583 acl:0 sco:0 commands:159 errors:0
 ```

-The "UP" in line 4 indicates that Bluetooth is enabled.
+The "UP" in the third line of output indicates that Bluetooth is enabled.
 If Bluetooth is not enabled, check:

 ```console
 $ grep "^AutoEnable" /etc/bluetooth/main.conf